milesich/xcgp-api/docs/rest/transactions.md

 The transactions API supports starting, finishing, and listing transactions.

 ## Start a transaction
 Starting a transaction is the process of creating it.
-Some transactions will finish when they are created, but most of the time they need to be [finished using another API call](#finish-a-transaction).
+Some transactions will finish when they are created, but most of the time they need to be [finished](#finish-a-transaction) by updating them with more data.

 ### Request